 Recruitment of our next Chaplain

 Thank you to all who participated in the consultation phase of this process.
 Summaries of the results of the consultation activities are available now (questionnaire, vision day).
 Our Chaplaincy Profile is also available here.
-The documents required from us were approved by our Church Council in June and sent to the Diocesan office.
-The post has now been advertised and we hope to be interviewing in October.

 Contact Forms and Electoral Roll Application Forms

 The forms are available at the back of the church or can be downloaded here.
 Please put completed forms in the box at the back of the Church or return them to the Anglican Church Office,

 Centre Jean XXIII, 52, rue Jules Wilhelm, L-2728 Luxembourg.